JacobWeinbren/Israel-Data/README.md

 - The geocoding addresses is the address_name + ', ' + settlement name
 - Double Envelopes (Military Ballots) are skipped
-- 16th and 17th Knesset requires dividing by 10 to keep ballot numbers
+- 16th and 17th Knesset requires dividing by 10 to keep ballot numbers consistent
 - Decimal points suggest multiple booths at one polling station.
 Though sometimes multiple stations can also be at one address.

 ## Thanks

 Thanks to the Israeli Election Commision for data and support.
-And many thanks To Dr. Gidi Nevo and Prof. Michal Krumer-Nevo for visiting the Israeli Archives for this project.
+And many thanks my relatives in particular Gidi for helping so much along the way.

 ## Installation